kyiss/Testpy/README.md

 ```
 poss = ['1337', '1337-H4X0R']
 ```
-Change to what you want to have , for example  `KING`
+Change to what you want to have , for example  `KING` .
+You can have as meny as you want , bear in mind search will take some time .

 ## Change node
 ```